 The time has come for you to start making the actual grass tufts.
 To do this, first, pour a small amount of glue onto an unused plastic lid or similar object.
 Then, used the stick to take small amounts of glue and carefully transfer it to the baking paper through the holes that you drilled into the piece of plywood.

-When you apply the glue to the baking paper through the holes, make sure to use a good amount.
-Try to be precise and deliberate in your application of the glue.
+When you apply the glue to the baking paper through the holes, make sure to use the right amount.
+Try to be precise and deliberate in your application of the adhesive.
 However, make sure that you do not accidentally apply glue to the edges of the plywood hole.

 If you don’t want to use the piece of plywood as a template for your grass tufts, simple apply large blobs of glue directly to the baking paper.
-Do try, however, to leave about one and a half or two inches of space between each blob of glue.
+Do try to leave about one and a half or two inches of space between each blob of glue.

 6. Apply the Static Grass

-At this point, finally, you are ready to apply the static grass to the glue in order to create grass tufts.
-Before doing that, however, make sure to remove the piece of plywood with the holes and examine the blobs of glue.
+At this point, finally, you are ready to apply the static grass to the glue to create grass tufts.
+Before doing that, make sure to remove the piece of plywood with the holes and examine the blobs of glue.

 Make sure that all the blobs consist of the same amount of glue.
 If they are not, carefully even them out by adding small amounts of glue to the ones that are lacking.
 Additionally, make sure that there are no traces of spilled over glue around each one of the blobs.

 Now, use the static grass applicator to sprinkle the static grass onto the blobs of glue.
 Hold the applicator at about an inch or two from the surface of the metal tray.
-Try to sprinkle an even amount of static grass onto each spot.
-Be generous and let enough static grass blades stick onto each tuft to make it nice and fluffy.
+Try to spray an even amount of static grass onto each spot.
+Be generous and let enough static grass blades stick onto each tuft to make it cute and fluffy.